direktiv/vorteil/README.md

 This command downloads our Hello World package from apps.vorteil.io and runs it using one of your local hypervisors.

-Our Hello World app is a simple web server that should be reachable via NAT on power 8888 (http://localhost:8888/).
+Our Hello World app is a simple web server that should be reachable via NAT on port 8888 (http://localhost:8888/).
 If that port was unavailable you should notice a yellow warning message in the logs telling you which port it bound instead.

 ### Convert a Docker Container